udaytharu/chat-app/README.md

 # chat-app
-this is my first realt-time chat-app
+This is my first realt-time chat-app

 To use chat app follow this steps:
 1. first of all open terminal then "cd  nodeServer".